Understanding and Using Flexbox in CSS

 .container { justify-content: space-between;}Common values here include:

-flex‑start(this is the default): items are positioned toward the start (right or top, depending on direction);flex‑end:the exact opposite offlex‑start;center: items are positioned in the middle;space‑between: items are distributed with equal space between them, with the first item and last items on the edges of the container.
+flex-start(this is the default): items are positioned towards the main‑start edge.
+For a left‑to‑right row that is the left edge; reversing the row or changing writing direction changes which physical edge is the start;flex-end:the exact opposite offlex-start;center: items are positioned in the middle;space-between: items are distributed with equal space between them, with the first item and last items on the edges of the container.

 align-items